 From 16 September 2019, 10% of our purchase price is being donated to Surfers Against Sewage, a national charity based in Cornwall, who inspire, unite and empower communities to protect oceans, beaches, waves and wildlife.

-We’re donating via Work for Good – so you can find us over there too.
-We only joined them in September, but made their top 30% of regular business donors in 2019, thanks to all of your purchases and support.
+We also donate via Work for Good’s charity-donations platform – and you can find us over there too.
+We only joined Work for Good in September, but we made their top 30% of regular business donors in 2019, thanks to all of your purchases and support.

 Here’s how that 10% donation breaks down per product at the moment.

 (These may seem like small sums, but they are a significant donation for a business of our size – and the more we sell, the bigger our donation will be…!)